openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 ### General Notes

-- The channels `input` and `input1`/`input2` are only updated with firmware 1.5.6+.
+- channels `input` and `input1`/`input2` get only updated with firmware 1.5.6+.
-- Use the channel `rollerpos` only if you need the inverted value, otherwise use the control channel with item type `Number`, see example below.
+- channel button: Short push and long push events require firmware version 1.5.6+.
-- Short push and long push events require firmware version 1.5.6+.
+- Use the channel `rollerpos` only if you need the inverted roller position, otherwise use the `control` channel with item type `Number`
 - The different devices have different types of power meters, i.e. different sets of channels.

 Every device has a channel group `device` with the following channels: